-Tapestry: You will be provided with login details to access Tapestry.
+Tapestry: All parents are provided with login details to access Tapestry.
 The app enables parents to see observations of their child’s learning that the staff have recorded in class.
-Parents can also add their own comments and observations from home.
+Parents have their own login and can add their own comments and observations from home.

 Class Dojo: This is used in Reception to encourage important skills, like working hard and participating.
+The children earn points and at the end of the week our ‘Dojo Winner’ receives a certificate and a prize.
 It is also used to communicate between home and school.
-The class teacher will share important messages and parents can get in touch with the teacher too.
-You will be given details of how to register to be part of Class Dojo.
+The class teacher will share important messages and photographs about what the children are learning in class.
+Parents can get in touch with the teacher too and all parents have their own login details.

-Snack Time: The children have free fruit, milk or water every day and a healthy snack is provided.
+Snack Time: The children have fruit, milk or water every day and a healthy snack is provided.
 Children can bring in their own, clearly labelled, water bottles, (no juice or fizzy drinks are allowed in them).
-Water bottles can be purchased from the school office if needed.ir homework
+Water bottles can be purchased from the school office if needed.

 Outdoor Clothing: A lot of the children’s learning takes place outdoors, please provide wellington boots and a waterproof coat during wet weather.